ahmadmo/kotlin-microservices-example/README.md

 # kotlin-microservices-example
-A Simple Microservices project written in Kotlin
+A collection of simple Microservices projects written in Kotlin